ManuelElizaldi/PyStrava/README.md

 If these tabs don't exist or are misspelled you will get an error.
 After running the script you should see all your data inside the file.
+If you already have data in your Google Sheet and you just want to add new workouts, you can run the [PyStrava Script](https://github.com/ManuelElizaldi/PyStrava/blob/main/Update_GoogleSheet.py).
+This will add any new workouts.

 ------------------------------------------------------------------